-1. The sharp impact of the economic downturn on the housing market that is expected to continue into 2012;
+- 1. The sharp impact of the economic downturn on the housing market that is expected to continue into 2012; - 2.
+Builders do not value the additional administrative procedures and associated costs of ENERGY STAR Version 3 and the upgrade requirements are not linked specifically to energy savings;